 This post is an excerpt from my 2020 software developer pay analysis.
 Read the rest of the analysis here.

-As in previous analyses, I additionally control for various observable factors like
+Even once I control for various observable factors (including

 size of employer,